tadmccorkle/static-comments-with-firebase/README.md

 Add a *_comment-bot.yml* file to your GitHub Pages repo's root directory.
 Example contents can be found in *_comment-bot.example-yml* within this repo.
 The contents of this file are based off the _siteConfig.js_ server file.
 Be sure to encrypt the appropriate fields with your app so your RSA private key is used.

 If using Mailgun for notifications, you must register a Mailgun account, set up a domain, and add your encrypted API key and domain to your *_comment-bot.yml* file.
-I provided Mailgun with payment information to avoid any issues - just be sure to set your limits to values within free tier.
+I provided Mailgun with payment information to avoid any issues - just be sure to set your limits to values within the free tier if you want to avoid payments.

-If using Google's Recaptcha to prevent spam, note that the current Comment Bot implementation uses RecaptchaV2.
+If using Google's reCAPTCHA to prevent spam, note that the current Comment Bot implementation uses RecaptchaV2.
 Your RecaptchaV2 site key and encrypted secret must be in your *_config.yml* (the configuration file for all Jekyll sites) and *_comment-bot.yml* files.
-They should be as follows in our *_config.yml* file:
+They should be as follows in your *_config.yml* file:

 ```yml
 reCaptcha